 1. Trick-or-Treaters Tripping and Falling

-Most Halloween activities take place during the night, making it harder to see if there’s a hole or dip on the ground.
+Most Halloween activities take place during the night, making it harder to see if there’s a hole or dip in the ground.
 It’s also hard to see the sidewalks with crowds of people on a single street.

 If you’re a parent, make sure to trim the bottom of your children’s costumes to a length where they are able to walk properly without tripping.
-We also suggest having your children take off their masks while they are walking to and from houses, so that they can see better.
+We also suggest having your children take off their masks while they are walking to and from houses so that they can see better.

-On Halloween, drivers might be distracted by decorations, taking pictures, or looking at the GPS on their phones.
+On Halloween, drivers might be distracted by decorations, taking pictures, texting, or looking at the GPS on their phones.
 This brings increased risk to trick-or-treaters who are walking to the other side of the street to get candy.

 The best way to keep your family safe?
 Be seen.
-Carry a flashlight or glow sticks and add reflective tape to your child’s costume.
+Carry a flashlight or glow sticks, and add reflective tape to your child’s costume.
 An adult should also go with younger children to help them make safe choices.